 Eligible clients must register before they can begin booking trips on ACCESS-A-Ride.
 The registration is in two parts;

 - A medical assessment must be completed by a physician, occupational therapist or physical therapist

 There is no registration fee, but you must meet the eligibility requirements and you are responsible for any charges incurred at your doctor's office if they do charge to fill out your registration form.

 When you call to register, the following process takes place:

-- An application form is mailed or faxed to you it be filled out.
-It is also available here.
+- An application form is mailed or faxed to you it be filled out, the application form is available here.

 - The form must be filled out legibly, completed in full and signed by a qualified health care practitioner and returned to the ACCESS-A-Ride office.